-Call of Duty: Modern Warfare II is one of 2022’s biggest games, and it’ll likely reach millions and millions of players.
+Call of Duty: Modern Warfare II is one of the biggest first-person shooters right now.
 Since multiplayer is such a major component of Modern Warfare II, you might be wondering if the game features cross-platform play, which platforms the game supports, and how cross-progression works.

 In this guide, we’ll explain everything to know about cross-platform play in Modern Warfare II.